ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### March 2024
+Monday March 18th, 2024
+- Today, I biked to work
+- Today, I went to lunch with some co-workers
+- Today, I went to the gym

 Sunday March 17th, 2024
 - Today, I biked to the library
 - Today, I started reading the airman's odyssey